-How big is your business?
+• It’s small.
 If you're operating out of a 2,000-square-foot location (or 3,750 square feet for eating/drinking establishments), you can play a radio without a license as long as you don't charge admission.

 Radio, Business, and the Law

 People who create and/or record music have legal rights.
 Those rights can involve payment when the music is used, and they can involve protections that keep businesses from using the music improperly.
-Typically, when you prepare to play music as part of your business, you form a connection with performing rights organizations (PROs) who collect fees on the behalf of those who hold a copyright.
+Typically, when you prepare to play music as part of your business, you form a connection with performing rights organizations (PROs) that collect fees on the behalf of those who hold a copyright.

 PROs implement and enforce copyright law, and there are very few exceptions for traditional recorded music.
 If you play music from a tape, CD, or streaming service, you typically must pay a copyright fee.